 Students explore how the skeletal, muscular, cardiovascular and respiratory systems function and the fundamentals of the energy systems.

 This unit is externally marked.
 The examination will be one hour and 30 minutes in length.
 The number of marks for the examination is 80.

 Unit 2- Fitness Training and Programming for Health, Sport and Well-being

 Students explore client screening and lifestyle assessment, fitness training methods and fitness programming to support improvements in a client’s health and well-being.

 This unit will be assessed under supervised conditions.

-Part A: Learners will be given a case study one week before the supervised assessment period to carry out preparatory work.
+Part A: Students will be given a case study one week before the supervised assessment period to carry out preparatory work.

-Part B: This is a written examination under controlled conditions in which you can use your research notes to complete a task that builds on Part A.
+Part B: This is a written examination under controlled conditions in which students can use research notes to complete a task that builds on Part A.

-Learners explore the knowledge and skills required for different career pathways in the sports industry.
-Learners will take part in, and reflect on, a personal skills audit, career action plan and practical interview assessment activities.
+Students explore the knowledge and skills required for different career pathways in the sports industry.
+Students will take part in, and reflect on, a personal skills audit, career action plan and practical interview assessment activities.